 I also didn’t see a way for you to link your card to the app to earn rewards through in store shopping.
 Therefore, if you are looking for a cashback app on pretty much all of your online and in-store purchases, I’d stick with Ebates.

-And a Bonus Specialty Cash Back App
+Bonus: Best Specialty Cash Back App

 I love the concept of Makeena.
 It incentivizes healthy eating.
 Most of their offers are on organic products and produce, which tend to be more expensive than the less healthy options.
 The brands they support tend to be health conscious brands which I think is a great way to discover some of these products.